langflow-ai/langflow/scripts/walkthroughtutorial.md

 3. Create a Compute Engine VM instance with the specified configuration and startup script
 4. Configure Nginx to serve Langflow on TCP port 8080

+> <walkthrough-pin-section-icon> The process may take approximately 30 minutes to complete.
+Rest assured that progress is being made, and you'll be able to proceed once the process is finished.

 In the next step, you'll learn how to connect to the Langflow VM.

 ## Connect to the Langflow VM